MicrosoftDocs/azure-databases-docs/articles/postgresql/single-server/how-to-restore-dropped-server.md

 1. Browse to the PostgreSQL [Create Server REST API Page](/rest/api/postgresql/singleserver/servers/create) and select the **Try It** tab highlighted in green.
 Sign in with your Azure account.

 1. Provide the **resourceGroupName**, **serverName** (deleted server name), **subscriptionId** properties, based on the resourceId attribute JSON value captured in the preceding step 3.
-The api-version property is prepopulated and can be left as-is, as shown in the following image.
+The api-version property is prepopulated and can be left alone.

-1. Scroll below on Request Body section and paste the following replacing the "Dropped server Location"(for example, CentralUS, EastUS etc.), "submissionTimestamp", and "resourceId".
+1. Scroll below on Request Body section and paste the following replacing the "Dropped server Location" (for example, CentralUS, EastUS etc.), "submissionTimestamp", and "resourceId".
 For "restorePointInTime", specify a value of "submissionTimestamp" minus **15 minutes** to ensure the command doesn't error out.

     ```json
     {